 Witch hazel is especially good for soothing bug bites

-21. Ease Bug bites and Stings
+21. Ease Bug Bites and Stings

 Witch hazel benefits include the ability to ease bug bites and stings.
-Witch Hazel’s anti-itch and anti-inflammatory properties help provide relief for those unfortunate to have suffered a stings or bites from bees, wasps, fleas, flies and other insects during those hotter months Apply it, using a cotton pad, to the bite or sting to bring relief.
+Witch Hazel’s anti-itch and anti-inflammatory properties help provide relief for those unfortunate to have suffered stings or bites from bees, wasps, fleas, flies and other insects during those hotter months Apply it, using a cotton pad, to the bite or sting to bring relief.

 22. Avoid Skin Peeling after Sunburn

 The skin will peel following severe sunburn, but witch hazel will prevent this and help the affected area to heal.
 This is all down to the plant extract’s exceptional anti-inflammatory properties.
-Not only will the skin be prevented from peeling, which is both unpleasant and unsightly, witch hazel along with Aloe will help cool the burn and ease discomfort.
+Not only will the skin be prevented from peeling, which is both unpleasant and unsightly, but witch hazel along with Aloe will also help cool the burn and ease discomfort.

 23. Use as an Aftershave